This is a running related post and not anything else...

 GEORGE SHULTZ: Say that again.

-MY GOODMAN: Between global warring and global warming.
+AMY GOODMAN: Between global warring and global warming.
 And what I mean, specifically, when we talk about global warming, fossil fuels, this whole push for using more and depending on oil, what do you think about the connection between the Iraq war and this issue of global warming at home?

 GEORGE SHULTZ: I don't think the Iraq war had anything whatever to do with it.
 The Iraq war and -- whether you agree or not with the invasion of Iraq, the problem is there is a radical movement that uses the weapon of terror, and we have to confront it...It had nothing to do with oil at all.

+PAUL EHRLICH: I disagree totally.
+If you go back in history, our entire presence in the Middle East has been entirely focused on seeing to it that we can keep some kind of control over the fossil fuel supplies.
 I think Stanford Professor Gretchen Daily said it very well: if you think we’re invading Iraq -- or would we be planning to invade Iraq if their major export were broccoli?
 We would just have left it.
 I’m not saying that this was in George Bush's head.
 God knows what was in his head.

 This is article is well worth reading in full, please do by clicking here...